A dated dresser turned beauty with paint and a little modification! This aqua dresser is now used as a “coffee bar”.

 I used the same ones I have in my kitchen except I painted them so they’d have a hint of gold too.

 This is the gold paint I used on the pulls.
 It’s a beautiful understated gold that I also used on this project.

 They look silver in some of the photos but I can assure you, they are gold and look gold in person.

-I love how the variations in paint color gives the dresser some character and keeps it from being just …flat.
+I love how the variations in paint color give the dresser some character and keep it from being just …flat.